 The entire museum design is dignified and elegant - yet unconventional - combining a sense of ancient civilization with modern style.
-It is divided into several parts: the Introductory Hall, the Ancient Exhibit Hall, the Silkworm-Rearing Room, the Silk Weaving Workshop, the Vegetable Garden, the Central Hall, the Neoteric (1840 - 1919) Exhibit Hall, and the Modern (1919 - 1949) Exhibit Hall.
+It is divided into eight parts: the Introductory Hall, the Ancient Exhibit Hall, the Silkworm-Rearing Room, the Silk Weaving Workshop, the Vegetable Garden, the Central Hall, the Neoteric (1840-1919) Exhibit Hall, and the Modern (1919-1949) Exhibit Hall.
 There are also retail stores for purchasing silk.

 The dominant color of the museum is white, which represents the purity of silk.
-Strolling through the gate here, you can see a long and elegant wall running from south to north, crossing an east-to-west road symbolizing the Silk Road.
+Strolling through the gate here, you can see a long and elegant white wall running from south to north, crossing an east-west passage symbolizing the Silk Road.
 The wall curves at the entrance, symbolizing the softness and elegance of the silk.
 In front of the wall, there are three tall sculptures made of white marble.
 The first shows a girl picking mulberry leaves (the silkworm's favorite food); the second, a girl washing the raw silk fabric; the third, a girl weaving.
-The three sculptures give the whole museum a dynamic beauty, imparting a sense of freshness to the style of both the construction and the decoration.
+The three sculptures give the whole museum a dynamic beauty, imparting a sense of freshness to the construction and decoration style.
 A tower-shaped roof on the main building of the museum reminds people of the exotic flavor of the Silk Road.

 Everyone knows that silk, silkworms, and the mulberry bush are closely related.
 The Silkworm-Rearing Room replicates conditions during the late Qing dynasty.
 You will enjoy the relaxing feeling of a simpler time.
 Here you will see thousands of silkworms all eating their favorite food, mulberry leaves.
 It is a memorable experience that will stay in your mind forever.